seanbradley/Simpletown/README.md

 For best practices with regard to setting up your Django app see the _Two Scoops of Django_ project template and the associated book by Danny Greenfield and Audrey Roy:
 <https://github.com/twoscoops/django-twoscoops-project>

+####SETTINGS
-With regard to app config, check out _The One True Way_ by Jacob Kaplan Moss:
+With regard to Django settings, check out _The One True Way_ by Jacob Kaplan Moss:
 <https://speakerdeck.com/jacobian/the-best-and-worst-of-django?slide=81>

 Code is opinionated.
 Here's an alternative to the above by Bruno Renié:
 <http://bruno.im/2013/may/18/django-stop-writing-settings-files/>

+Simpletown's settings live in the _settings_ directory with separate files providing settings common to all environments (_base.py_), as well as files providing settings unique to development (_dev.py_), and production (_prod.py_) environments.
+Most settings are handled in this manner in accord with Kaplan Moss' "One True Way", but some are managed via environment variables and/or envdir in the manner prescribed by Renié.
+Some environment variables are also managed by inclusion in the Apache config file, and yet others are generated dynamically when needed.
+Simpletown's settings are still being optimized with the intent of enabling the aforementioned "Fast Lane" deployment on AWS, and--in the interim--some environment variables may need to be set manually.

 You will need to change the following after launch...